waynegraham/registry.clir.org/_projects/2015-hopewell-legacies-unearthing-excavation-records-fro.md

 ---
 layout: project
-title: "Hopewell Legacies: Unearthing Excavation Records from the Ceremonial Mounds of the Ohio Hopewell"
+title: Hopewell Legacies: Unearthing Excavation Records from the Ceremonial Mounds of the Ohio Hopewell
 ---